Scorpion-Security-Labs/OpenHashAPI/docs/API.md

     * `canEditPrivateLists`: Whether the user can edit private lists on the server.
 ### GET `/api/download/FILE/NUM`
 - Allows the download of files from the server.
-- FILE can be wordlist, mask, or rules
+- FILE can be wordlist, mask, or rules.
+NUM is the number of results to return.
 - Authenticated: `true`
 - Query Params: `offset` `contains`
 - Access Role: `none`